Archives for April, 2011

-As a resident in aptly named "Tornado Alley”, I've been through a few tornadoes and plenty of severe thunderstorms (even a few blizzards and harrowing ice storms).
+As a resident in aptly named "Tornado Alley," I've been through a few tornadoes and plenty of severe thunderstorms (even a few blizzards and harrowing ice storms).
 But the tornadic destruction in the South just takes my breath away.
 The death and destruction is hard to take in, even when I'm a thousand miles away.
 Tornadoes Pack Terror and Surprise In One Package People experience severe weather all year round, and each kind can be dangerous and frightening in its own way.
 As a person with some experience, I'll say that tornadoes have terror and surprise wrapped up all in one package.
 You can't get much notice that the destruction is on it's way.
 And when you do, you can't stop it from rolling through.